-writes "http://www.heise.de/newsticker/meldung/96385 reports a demonstration, mainly organized by http://www.vorratsdatenspeicherung.de/, that was held against the upcoming telecommunicatons data retention in Germany.
+jonas writes: http://www.heise.de/newsticker/meldung/96385 reports a demonstration, mainly organized by http://www.vorratsdatenspeicherung.de/, that was held against the upcoming telecommunicatons data retention in Germany.
 15,000 people protested against a law, that, once passed, will require telecommunications providers to keep all connection and location data for all subscribers for 6 months and will allow the government unrestricted access.
 The government claims this to be neccessary to protect Germans against terrorism.
 Many people fear the degredation of ther civil rights, of which there is one that assures the privacy of telecomunication.
 This civil rights movement gains momentum, with only 200 protesters a year ago, and 2000 this spring.